CrowsOfWar/AvatarMod-Docs/setup.rst

 Eclipse
 -------

-If you are running Eclipse, run this commands:
+If you are running Eclipse, run this command:

 .. code-block:: sh